SuperDARN/rst/docs/user_guide/rPlot_XML.md

 The <code>fill</code> attribute defines whether the primitive should be filled or not.
 A value of <code>1</code> will produce filled polygons and shapes.
 If this attribute is omitted then only object outlines will be drawn.

 `dash="*phase dash*"`
 The <code>dash</code> attribute defines a dot-dash pattern to use when drawing the primitive.
 The dash pattern is defined in the same way that PostScript dot-dash patterns are defined.
-The space seperated list of dash lengths given by <em>dash</em> is cycled through, the first element give the length of line to draw, the next element gives the length of the gap to leave.
-The renderer will continue alternating lines and gaps until all elements of <em>dash</em> are exhausted, it will the repeat at the beginning.
-The phase value given by <em>phase</em> is used as the initial offset into <em>dash</em> that the renderer starts from.
+The space seperated list of dash lengths given by *dash* is cycled through, the first element give the length of line to draw, the next element gives the length of the gap to leave.
+The renderer will continue alternating lines and gaps until all elements of *dash* are exhausted, it will the repeat at the beginning.
+The phase value given by *phase* is used as the initial offset into *dash* that the renderer starts from.

 `matrix="*a b c d*"`
 The <code>matrix</code> attribute applies a matrix transformation on the graphics primitive.
 The tranformation takes the form: